stephanlphilips/core_tools/docs/source/introduction_db.md

     * CREATE USER myusername WITH PASSWORD 'mypasswd';
     * CREATE DATABASE 'mydbname';
     * GRANT ALL PRIVILEGES ON DATABASE 'mydbname' TO 'myusername';
+    * \connect 'mydbname'
-    * GRANT CREATE ON SCHEMA public TO 'myusername'
+    * GRANT CREATE ON SCHEMA public TO 'myusername';

    Note: The last line is required since release 15 of Postgresql.